dutrow/dutrowMarket/README.txt

 	b.
 Restrict access to the EJB methods seller/buyer account-specific methods to to users within the esales role.
 			see: dutrow.sales.ejb.*EJB.java - dutrowSalesEJB/src/main/java

+		Restrict access beyond the main page to users with the esales role.
+You may use FORM or BASIC authentication.
+(I suggest FORM for easy logout/login as new user).
+			*** TODO? *** the user can see the other pages, but needs to log in for that action to execute

 		Also restrict them to only working with their own account and derived the account name from their login.
 			done: all methods that use to require a userId now gets that from the session context.